auth0/docs/win8-tutorial.md

 Congratulations!

 ## Adding more flexibility
-This tutorial works with a specific connection (__google-openid__).
+This tutorial works with a specific connection (__google-oauth2).
 What if you have more than one connection, and you'd want to dynamically offer these connections as login options to your users?
 Auth0 makes it very easy with the Login Widget.

 In the `StartAuthenticationMethod` replace the StartUri to: